Darwin Rural Water Licensing

 You will need to comply with all the licence conditions specified, including to:

-- Report monthly water use -pumpage/meter readings to Water Resources,
+- report monthly water use licensed to Water Resources Division

 What happens if I take water without a licence?

-It is prohibited to take and use water unless authorised or licensed under the Water Act.
-If you take and use water without a licence when it is required you will be liable for prosecution.
+It is prohibited to take and use water unless authorised or licensed under the Water Act 1992.
+If you take water without a licence when it is required you will be liable for prosecution.

 How can I find out more information?